Description of the radar set, tactical-technical characteristics

 For ease of air shipment the equipment divides simply into two pallet loads each of less than 3400 kg.
 One load comprises the shelter unit, including transmitter/receiver and displays; the other consists of the antenna assembly, the feed and ancillary equipment.
 The entire equipment can be packed into two M35 trucks for road transport.

-To minimise weight, light alloys are used wherever possible in the main mechanical structures and micro-miniaturisation techniques are used in the electronics circuits.
-The transmitter uses a completely solid-state modular modulator to pulse a linear beam klystron.
+To minimize weight, light alloys are used wherever possible in the main mechanical structures and micro-miniaturisation techniques are used in the electronics circuits.
+The transmitter uses a completely solid-state modular modulator to pulse a linear beam Twystron.